kinecosystem/kin-website-docs/docs/intro.md

 title: Getting Started
 ---

-Welcome to the Kin Developer documentation.
-Here you'll find everything you need to integrate Kin into your new or existing application.
-These tools will allow your users to earn, spend, and manage Kin.

 ## What You’ll Need to Get Started

 Kin is a cryptocurrency that runs on a fork of the Stellar blockchain.
 We currently have both a Test and Production environment.
 Each of these environments has its own separate blockchain and a list of required parts to build with them.